Please feel free to comment on my review.

 This is ‘The Last Adventure for the Fourth Doctor’, according to the CD cover.

 I enjoyed this audiobook/novelisation of ‘Doctor Who – Logopolis’ very much!
-This is a unique listening experience as the novelization/audiobook provide more depth and detail to an unusual TV story that closed off the Tom Baker era of ‘Doctor Who’ in 1981.
+This is a unique listening experience, as the novelization/audiobook provides more depth and detail to an unusual TV story that closed off the Tom Baker era of ‘Doctor Who’ in 1981.
 This is an audiobook you can’t miss!

-Many years later, BBC audio decided to do an audiobook on Chris’ novelization of ‘Logopolis’ and invited him to read it.
-Chris readily agreed and provides a compelling reading of his ‘Logopolis’ novel.
+Many years later, BBC audio decided to do an audiobook on Chris Bidmead’s novelization of ‘Logopolis’.
+They also invited him to read it.
+Chris readily agreed and he provides a compelling and interesting reading of his ‘Logopolis’ novel.
+I’m surprised Tom Baker wasn’t asked to read this story.

 I had the ‘Logopolis’ audiobook for my birthday back in May 2010.
 This is a 4-disc CD set with the book divided into 12 chapters.
 Each of the four discs has 3 chapters that comprise one out of the four episodes from the TV story.
 So 3 chapters; times 4; equals the 12 chapters found in this book.